openbcl/fds-dockerfiles/README.md

 <sup>\*4</sup> `fds` command does not work as expected.
 You should use `fds_local` or `mpiexec` instead.

 ## How to use this image
-Inside Terminal (Linux/Mac OS) or PowerShell (Windows) navigate to a project folder (containing a fds-input file) and choose between the following two modes to run FDS.
+Inside Terminal (Linux/Mac OS) or PowerShell (Windows) navigate to a project folder (containing a *.fds inputfile) and choose between the following two modes to run FDS.

 ### Running FDS in interactive mode
 If you like to run FDS inside an interactive shell run: